jasonhemann/21FA-CS3800/syllabus.md

 is an essential part of the course.
 We give a few (randomly varying) extra minutes to account for network time disagreements, but beyond this homework assignments are due strictly on the day and time listed on the assignment.
+These will usually be on Tuesday at 10pm.
 Some other assignments will require hand-written proofs; we fall back to these when programming assignments add more difficult than the learning they would bestow.

 To universally, uniformly and preemptively account for any number of situations that arise, *I will drop every student's lowest homework